mtxr/vscode-sqltools/README.md

 Do you want to add a new driver?
 We have a tool to help you.
 See [support new drivers](https://vscode-sqltools.mteixeira.dev/contributing/support-new-drivers) guide.

-> I'm looking for maintainers for each dialect/drivers, if you are interested on maintain/test a dialect, please contact me. https://mteixeira.dev
+> I'm looking for maintainers for each driver, if you are interested on maintain/test any driver, please contact me. https://mteixeira.dev

 ### Docs